wehlutyk/thesis/content/1-introduction-2-review.md

 I admit to sharing that opinion (and given current evidence, it is not more than an opinion).
 Second, its initial goal is not so much to develop a mathematical theory of culture (which will surely flourish in due time), but to interest all disciplines studying human life in a common framework by using *principled philosophical arguments*.
 Third, this approach in turn leads to a clear articulation of the philosophical principles defended, discussed, and tested by the theory at the cultural and cognitive levels.^[
-  In the words of Tim Ingold, an outspoken critic of both CAT and SCE:
-  > [Sperber's work] has the virtue of rendering unusually explicit the assumptions built into much contemporary theorising about culture and cognition, and of driving them through to their logical conclusions.
+  In the words of Tim Ingold, an outspoken critic of both CAT and SCE: "[Sperber's work] has the virtue of rendering unusually explicit the assumptions built into much contemporary theorising about culture and cognition, and of driving them through to their logical conclusions" [@ingold_transmission_2001, p.
+113].
-  > [ingold_transmission_2001, p.
-113]

 ]
 \add{smaldino-let-2014.}
 As such, it seems that CAT is in a good position to generate productive debate between alternative approaches (such as the propositions coming from social anthropology, and those discussed in @sec:intro-review-criticisms) which, at the moment, are still competing on the principled level.